InoxicoDev/ELK.Spike/README.md

 2. Extract the tarball to a folder called "sources" in the root of the repo.
 3. Run the `setup_jdk.ps1` script to make sure it is accessible to the docker images for build.

+## Running the images

+Run the "run" scripts in the sequence they are labeled in, in different terminals.

+## Runnin the test

+Compile and run the application found in the "tests" folder.